 Cliquez ici pour le français: Projet du quartier Cogswell

-Defence Team Update #5: Cogswell District Project
+Defence Team Update #9 (revised): Cogswell District Project

 Local Defence Team,

-CFB Halifax recognizes that local Defence Team members may be impacted by this closure differently based on their unique work arrangements, travel requirements and other factors.
-Members are asked to speak with their respective Chains of Command/Supervisors if they have any concerns.
+CFB Halifax recognizes that local Defence Team members may be impacted differently by the Cogswell District Project based on their specific work arrangements, travel requirements and other factors.
+Members are asked to speak with their respective Chains of Command/supervisors if they have any concerns.
 Further, Defence Team members can always send their feedback directly to CFBHalifaxPublicAffairs@forces.gc.ca throughout the duration of the Cogswell District Project.

 Local Defence Team members will be kept informed on any future impacts to Defence property, personnel and operations as roundabout construction progresses.
 All updates are consolidated and available on the Trident Newspaper website at www.tridentnewspaper.com/cogswell.